 The whistleblowing hotline is a service run by a completely independent company called InTouch who provide a confidential reporting service.
-There may be times when you would not feel comfortable raising concerns directly with a line manager.
+There may be times when you would not feel comfortable raising concerns directly with the Low Carbon Contracts Company (LCCC) or Electricity Settlements Company (ESC) or a line manager (if you are a member of staff).
 The hotline will provide an additional, confidential way to raise serious concerns, anonymously if you wish.

 2. Why has the hotline been introduced?

-To protect the LCCC and its employees against misconduct and negligence in the work place that could have a negative impact on the employee and/or the LCCC’s reputation.
+To protect the LCCC/ESC and its employees against misconduct and negligence in the work place that could have a negative impact on the employee and/or the LCCC/ESC’s reputation.

 3. What should I report?

 As examples, reports might be about:

 fraud / corruption e.g. in the CM or CfD